 SDG 1: End poverty in all its forms everywhere

-UN Women acts to end poverty through programmes to provide training, loans and practical skills to empower poor women economically, give them a voice, strengthen social services and increase awareness of women’s rights.
-We also work to ensure women’s access to basic services, control over land and other forms of property, inheritance, natural resources, appropriate new technology and financial services.
+UN Women acts to end poverty through programmes aimed at income security, decent work and economic autonomy.
+Providing training, loans and practical skills to empower poor women economically, the programmes give them a voice.
+We help ensure women’s equal access to essential services, control over land and other property, inheritance, natural resources, new technology and financial services.

 Farming is the only source of income for Khateeja Mallah, a widow from Pakistan, who has to feed eight children.
 Mallah, who was landless with no entitlement to the crops and the land where she worked, is one of 1214 landless women farmers who have received land tenancy rights through a programme being implemented by UN Women, FAO, and ILO.

 Colombia’s half-a-century-long armed conflict has pushed several rural and indigenous women to severe levels of poverty.
 An initiative by UN Women has supported these women to develop leadership and business skills to boost their economic and political empowerment.

 Empowering women in the farthest corners of Armenia

 In most rural areas in Armenia, people rely on small scale and subsistence farming.
 Without appropriate processing equipment, women farmers couldn’t rely on sustainable income from their produce.
 A UN Women Fund for Gender Equality programme is supporting women farmers, providing them with equipment and training to diversify and market their produce.